 - Design purposes as it can provide a bright finish

 We always consider nickel as beneficial for electroplating services because it provides increased ductility.
-Alongside this, it offers superior corrosion resistance and improved hardness.
-Nickel plating services can enhance a product’s final finish by improving its brightness.
+Additionally, it offers superior corrosion resistance and improves hardness.
+Furthermore, nickel plating services can enhance a product’s final finish by improving its brightness.
 Certain nickel-plating chemicals used in the process can achieve different finishes.
-Anything from a semi-bright and fully bright decorative effect, to matte, pearl, or satin finishes.
+For instance, anything from a semi-bright and fully bright decorative effect, to matte, pearl, or satin finishes.

 How nickel plating works